notes

 Session management

 The command codex starts a Codex instance in the current project root or, if not in a project, in the directory of the current file.
-If a Codex instance is already running for that directory, you are prompted for an instance name so that multiple instances can coexist.
-With a single prefix argument (C-u), the cursor switches to the Codex buffer after starting.
+If exactly one Codex instance is already running for that directory, it displays that instance instead of prompting for another name.
+If multiple instances are running, you are prompted for an instance name so that a new instance can coexist with them.
+With a single prefix argument (C-u), the cursor switches to the Codex buffer after starting or reusing it.
 With a double prefix argument (C-u C-u), you are prompted for the project directory.

 The command codex-start-in-directory always prompts for a directory before starting Codex, regardless of the current project.
 With a prefix argument, it also switches to the Codex buffer.